srest2021/atclean/README.md

 1. Replace `[atlas_cred]` `username` with your ATLAS username.
 You will be prompted for your ATLAS password when/if you run `download_atlas_lc.py`.
 2. If given a TNS API key, the script will automatically fetch an object's RA, Dec, and discovery date from TNS.
 	- If you have a key, set `[tns_cred]` `api_key` to your TNS API key.
 Then, set `[tns_cred]` `tns_id` to the TNS ID of your bot and `[tns_cred]` `bot_name` to the name of your bot.
-	- If you don't have a key, you have two options:
+	- If you don't have a key, you have three options:
+        1. Option 1: Add the RA, Dec, and discovery date to the command using the `--coords` and `--discdate` options ([read more](#download_atlas_lcpy)).

-		1. Obtain your own key from TNS.
+		2. Option 2: Obtain your own key from TNS.
 A key is obtained automatically once you create a bot, which you can do [here](https://www.wis-tns.org/bots) (log in, then click '+Add bot').

-		2. Manually add this information to a table in a text file titled `sninfo.txt`.
+        3. Option 3: Manually add this information to a table in a text file titled `sninfo.txt`.
 (You can change this file's name in `[general]` `sninfo_filename`.)
 This text file is automatically generated inside the output directory after a single run of the script and stores infomation about SNe from previous iterations of the code; however, you can also edit/add in your own SN TNS names, coordinates, etc. It should include six columns (`tnsname`, `ra`, `dec`, `discovery_date`, `closebright_ra`, and `closebright_dec`), and empty cells should be marked as `NaN`.

-			Example `sninfo.txt` file (also located in `extern/sninfo.txt`:
+			Example `sninfo.txt` file (also located in `extern/sninfo.txt`):
 			```
 			tnsname           ra          dec  discovery_date  closebright_ra  closebright_dec
 			2023bee 8:56:11.6303 -3:19:32.095    59956.749940             NaN              NaN